Dead Bug

 Follow these step-by-step instructions to perform Dead Bug with proper form and technique.

-Return to the starting position and repeat on the opposite side by lowering your left arm and right leg.
+Repeat the movement on the opposite side, lowering your left arm and extending your right leg.

 Secondary Muscles